kmjax/weather_api/000_Link_and_Status.md

 - d) visibility
 - e) wind speed and compass direction
 - f) Sunrise and Sunset
-- g) 4 day forecast (\*\*\*\* maybe/maybe NOT! this is not set in stone)
+- g) 5 day forecast (\*\*\*\* maybe/maybe NOT! this is not set in stone)

 #### STATUS

+~85% Complete.
+User interface received a major overhaul.
+Better alignment and group of items.
+The same data as before is being displayed, no new data items yet.

-~82% Complete. _Going to rewrite the data fetch!!!_ Going to use the base "weather" query to get some of the information and the lat/lon for the city.
-Next, will use the lat/lon for a new "onecall" query to get additional information including the daily highs and lows along with forcasted data.
+Previously: Overhauled the data fetch!
+The logic now uses the base "weather" query to get some of the information and the lat/lon for the city.
+Next, the lat/lon for a new "onecall" query to get additional information including the daily highs and lows along with forcast data for the next five days.

-The original base query is working and returning data from OpenWeatherMap.org.
+So far, the data query is working and returning data from OpenWeatherMap.org.
 The following information is displayed: conditions, sunrise/set, wind speed and direction, visibility, current temperature, and humidity.

 #### SOURCE